 “Thus, the key to happiness lies not in changing our genetics and not in changing our circumstances, but in our daily intentional activities.”

-How to find your key to happiness
+How to find it?

-A promising approach is to start by focusing on things science knows happy people do every day and create your personal happiness blueprint.
+A promising approach is to start by focusing on things science knows happy people do every day and create your personal blueprint.
 In this article, I'll dig deep into the attitudes, habits and thought patterns of happy people backed by science.

 Even if you think that you can't do all those things, here is the great news… Happiness and learning are very closely linked in our minds.
 The simple learning about everyday behaviors, life attitudes and the scientific principles that predict happiness can increase your positive emotions.